ansible-lockdown/RHEL8-STIG/README.md

 ## Configure a RHEL8 based system to be complaint with Disa STIG

-This role is based on RHEL 8 DISA STIG: [Version 1, Rel 14 released on  24, April 2024](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RHEL_8_V1R14_STIG.zip).
+This role is based on RHEL 8 DISA STIG: [Version 2, Rel 1 released on  24, Oct 2024](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RHEL_8_V2R1_STIG.zip).

 ---